 - Drizzled with dairy free ranch dressing

 If you love this recipe for blistered tomatoes you should try:

 5 Minute Blistered Tomatoes

-Add the tomatoes and salt and quickly toss them to get coated in the oil
+- Add the tomatoes and quickly toss them to get coated in the oil

-Turn off the heat and add the garlic powder and fresh herbs.
+- Turn off the heat and add the salt, garlic powder and fresh herbs.
 Serve hot or cold